ggrothendieck/batchfiles/batchfiles.md

 	R_VER=R-2.15.2

-`R_PATH`, `R_MIKTEX_PATH` and `R_TOOLS_PATH` are the paths to the directories holding the `R`, `MiKTeX` and `Rtools` binaries.
+`R_PATH`, `R_MIKTEX_PATH` and `R_TOOLS_PATH` are the paths to the directories holding the `R`, `MiKTeX` and `Rtools` binaries (i.e. `.exe` files).

-`R_CMD` indicates the subcommand or if no subcommand specified then is derived from the name of the script.
+`R_CMD` indicates the subcommand or if no subcommand specified then it is derived from the name of the script.
 For example if the script were renamed `Rgui.bat` then if no subcommand were specified it would default to `gui`.

 `R_ROOT` is the directory holding all the R installations. `R_HOME` is the directory of the particular R installation.  `R_HOME` is made up of `R_ROOT`